Unfinished Wooden Shutters

 Horizon wooden shutters may be ordered unfinished

 Paint grade unfinished shutters arrive suitable for painting, but should be primed and sanded before paint is applied.
-Wooden shutters are not sold primed.
+Shutters are not sold primed.
 White magnets to hold the shutters in a closed position are included with paint grade interior window shutters.

 Unfinished wooden shutters are constructed from top quality, kiln-dried basswood.
 This hardwood is harvested in the northern regions of the United States.
 Basswood is straight, light, and finishes beautifully.

 - sample shutter

 A shutter unit that only covers the lower portion of a window.

 A shutter unit that is made specifically for an individual window opening.

 A horizontal bar that creates top and bottom louver sections, allowing the sections to rotate independently.